The pros and cons of 0% APR credit cards

 Enjoy perks and rewards on spending

-Another benefit is that many credit cards with a 0 percent intro APR also let you earn rewards on purchases.
+Another benefit is that some credit cards with a 0 percent intro APR also let you earn rewards on purchases.
 This can include a welcome offer and cash back or rewards points based on each dollar you spend.

 Improve your credit score